qchenevier/MBA_memoire/doc/reaction_organization.md

 ### Assess your organizational value

-#### Reevaluate your assets: find information-based assets that complement your existing assets
+#### Reevaluate your assets to find information-based assets that complement your existing assets

 Identify and diagnose strategic assets: Large companies survive major transitions not by radically replacing the old with the new, but rather by transforming some of their existing resources and competencies for the new environment and reassigning or adapting assets and realigning or re-motivating employees.
 Your company will thrive in digital transformation not by doing something completely new, but by taking advantage of your powerful capabilities to gain advantage through digitization.
 What assets will be useful in a digitally transformed world? [@Westerman2011]